Community Landmark: The Lincoln Park Zoo

 Role in wildlife conservation

-Aside from being an urban sanctuary for animals, the Lincoln Park Zoo is also an active participant of numerous wildlife conservation efforts.
+Aside from being an urban sanctuary for animals, the zoo is also an active participant of numerous wildlife conservation efforts.
 As of date, the Lincoln Park Zoo is currently involved in the following conservation and science programs:

 - Goualougo Triangle Ape Project – A conservation project that aims to learn more about the cohabitation between chimpanzees and gorillas in a remote part of the Congo.